devn03215/qca/README.md

 # qca

-To do operations on fractions and get result as a fraction or whole number. application exceutable can be found here qca/qca/bin/Release/netcoreapp2.1/publish_winx86/
+To do operations on fractions and get result as a fraction or whole number.

+Application exceutable (qca.exe) for testing can be found here qca/qca/bin/Release/netcoreapp2.1/publish_winx86/